Tag: eastern league

 Notable Players:

 Hartford, Connecticut, has been represented by 71 affiliated and unaffiliated minor league baseball clubs.
-The franchise began when the Hartford Dark Blues of the National League moved to Brooklyn in 1877 and the city was without a professional team.
+The franchise began when the Hartford Dark Blues of the National League moved to Brooklyn in 1877, leaving the city without a professional team.
 During an era when teams traveled by train or steamboat, Hartford was an ideal location for organized baseball.
-Ben Douglas Jr., a prime mover in forming the Dark Blues, raised $4,000 from shareholders to create Hartford’s first minor league team in 1878.
-Initially, Douglas located the club in Providence, Rhode Island, then shifted operations to New Haven, but ultimately selected Hartford.

 Hartford Base Ball Grounds, 1877.